-CPT Global has a diversity policy which provides equal opportunity to all appropriately skilled individuals with respect to their recruitment, remuneration, promotion, training and other employment practices.
-Diversity includes, but is not limited to, gender, age, ethnicity and cultural background.
-CPT Global is committed to diversity and recognises the benefits arising from employee and board diversity and the importance of benefiting from all available talent.
+CPT Global does not have a formal diversity policy.
+However, the board is committed to diversity and recognises the benefits arising from employee and board diversity and the importance of benefiting from all available talent.

-The diversity policy remains under review by the Board.
-During the 2020 financial year the Board did not set measurable objectives to progress our diversity goals, however, gender balance is reported to the Board on a monthly basis.
+During the 2021 financial year the Board did not set measurable objectives to progress our diversity goals, however, gender balance is reported to the Board on a monthly basis.